zptugrik/EJAW/README.md

 ## Deploying Code

-After you run the `npm run build` command, your code will be built into a single bundle located at `dist/main.bundle.js` along with any other assets you project depended.
+After you run the `npm run build` command, your code will be built into a single bundle located at `ddocs/main.bundle.js` along with any other assets you project depended.

-If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.
+If you put the contents of the `docs` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.

 # Coding Assignment